yoyoberenguer/MultimediaVideo/README.md

 To run the code multimedia.py you will need to install the follwing libraries : numpy, pygame and opencv-python

-Furthermore, the code requires the Assets directory to be at the same location than the python file multimedia.py
+Furthermore, the code requires the Assets directory to be copied at the same location than the python file multimedia.py

 if __name__ == '__main__':